Hung yogurt or hung curd recipe – sharing a diy post on how to make hung curd, dahi or yogurt at home.

 - After the required amount of time kept in the fridge, you will get a creamy hung curd.

 - Use the collected whey in chapati dough and in pulaos or gravies.
-But do note that in chapati, the curd like flavor and taste is not felt.
+But do note that in chapati, the whey flavor and taste is not felt.
 But in gravies, rice and pulao you will get the taste.

 - Use the hung curd immediately for any recipe or keep in the fridge to be used later.